Nurturing the Artists of Tomorrow for the Audiences of Today

 Through this project Theatr Iolo aims to inspire young people, support and nurture artists interested in making interesting and high quality theatre for young and family audiences and encourage audiences to feel connected to their local arts venue.
 We want to explore and create a model of best practice through exploring new ways of working that brings together artists, venues and audiences.

 What Might Happen During a Platfform Residency?

 Artists are selected through open call-out, which will usually take place once a year.
 The chosen artists will then be partnered with a venue, which will become their home over the next few months.
-Residencies could last up to ten months, which will include planning, research and creative delivery.
+Residencies take place over a number of months, which will include planning, research and creative delivery.
 During this time selected artists will work on a number of creative projects and happenings with children, young people and their families, wider communities, schools and colleges, venue partners and other partner organisations from across the arts and beyond.
 Platfform is a development programme which means the focus is on research and development and testing ideas as opposed to delivering a finished piece of work.
 Artists will work closely with the Associate Producer and will receive a bespoke and flexible package of support which includes:

 Time, support and space to test, play with ideas, develop, explore, create;